portive/slate-plugin/docs/guides/05-customizing-files.md

 ## Custom File Component

-This is a simplified version of the `AttachmentBlock` Component that contains everything we are interested in but visually, it's not styled.
+This is a version of the `AttachmentBlock` Component used for rendering but with the styling removed.

 ```tsx
 export function AttachmentBlock({